Tomoki Takata: 2013–2015 season

 On April 23, 2015, Takada recorded multi hits at a three hits.
-And he recorded his first home run against the Yomiuri Giants in the Interleague play on June 7.
-In 2015 season, he finished the regular season in 81 games with a batting average of .237, a one home runs, a RBI of 11, and a 4 stolen bases.
-In the 2015 Japan Series against the Tokyo Yakult Swallows, He played in the Japan Series for the first time as a pinch runner in Game 5.
+He recorded his first home run against the Yomiuri Giants in the interleague play on June 7.
+In the 2015 season, he finished the regular season in 81 games with a batting average of .237, one home run, an RBI of 11, and 4 stolen bases.
+In the 2015 Japan Series against the Tokyo Yakult Swallows, he played in the Japan Series for the first time as a pinch runner in Game 5.

 2016–2020 season

-On September 29, 2016, Takada underwent shoulder surgery. n 2016 season, he had only played 36 games due to surgery.
+On September 29, 2016, Takada underwent shoulder surgery.
+In the 2016 season, he had only played 36 games due to surgery.

-In 2017 season, Takada's return to the team was postponed until June 13 due to rehabilitation.
+In the 2017 season, Takada's return to the team was postponed until June 13 due to rehabilitation.
 On July 18, he was interviewed with a home run and an RBI hit.
-He finished the regular season in 58 games with a batting average of .228, a two home runs, a RBI of 8, and a 2 stolen bases.
-In the 2017 Japan Series against the Yokohama DeNA BayStars, he was selected as the Japan Series roster.
+He finished the regular season in 58 games with a batting average of .228, two home runs, am RBI of 8, and 2 stolen bases.
+In the 2017 Japan Series against the Yokohama DeNA BayStars, he was selected for the Japan Series roster.

 Takata hit a two-run home run in a come-from-behind match against the Orix Buffaloes on May 4, 2018.
-In 2018 season, he finished the regular season in 74 games with a batting average of .188, a two home runs, a RBI of 15, and a 2 stolen bases.
-In the 2018 Pacific League Climax Series against the Hokkaido Nippon-Ham Fighters,he made an error, but hiting an RBI hiti n Game 2.
+In the 2018 season, he finished the regular season in 74 games with a batting average of .188, two home runs, an RBI of 15, and 2 stolen bases.
+In the 2018 Pacific League Climax Series against the Hokkaido Nippon-Ham Fighters, he made an error, but hitting an RBI hit in Game 2.
 In the 2018 Japan Series against the Hiroshima Toyo Carp, he recorded his first hit in the Japan Series.

 On June 8, 2019, Takada recorded multi hits at a three hits, against the Hiroshima Toyo Carp in the Interleague play.
-And he recorded a squeeze bunt against Saitama Seibu Lions on September 12.
-He finished the regular season in 93 games with a batting average of .157, a RBI of 10, and a 2 stolen bases.
-In the 2019 Japan Series against the Yomiuri Giants, he was selected as the Japan Series roster.
+He recorded a squeeze bunt against Saitama Seibu Lions on September 12.
+He finished the regular season in 93 games with a batting average of .157, an RBI of 10, and 2 stolen bases.
+In the 2019 Japan Series against the Yomiuri Giants, he was selected for the Japan Series roster.

 On May 7, 2020, Takada underwent surgery on his left leg joint.
 As a result, he was unable to play in the Pacific League for the 2020 season.
-In the 2020 Japan Series against the Yomiuri Giants, he was selected as the Japan Series roster.
+In the 2020 Japan Series against the Yomiuri Giants, he was selected for the Japan Series roster.

 2021–2022 season

-In 2021 season, Takata finished the regular season in 61 games with a batting average of .231, and a RBI of 2, and a one stolen bases.
+In the 2021 season, Takata finished the regular season in 61 games with a batting average of .231, an RBI of 2, and one stolen base.

-In 2022 season, he appeared in only 17 games.
+In the 2022 season, he appeared in only 17 games.
 On October 30, Takata announced his retirement after the 2022 season.

 After retirement

-On October 31, 2022, The Fukuoka SoftBank Hawks announced that Takata will inauguration as rehabilitation coach from the 2023 season.
+On October 31, 2022, the Fukuoka SoftBank Hawks announced that Takata would be the rehabilitation coach from the 2023 season.

+On December 2, 2023, he was transferred to the second squad infield defense and base running coach.